 7. Allow them to stay connected.

-When I travel, I always pack my smartphone and my laptop.
-I like to stay connected.
-My kids are no different.
+My kids like to stay connected too.
 Even though we are on a family vacation, we normally allow them to remain connected.
 We may place modifications on their usage, but we don’t cut them off entirely.

-8. Plan downtime into your trip.
+8. Plan downtime for your trip.

 Teens do get tired.
 And when they get tired, they get cranky.
 That’s not much different from my husband and me for that reason, I typically plan downtime into our schedule.